History Of Public Footwear

 Everything changed in the 1800s:

-The industrial revolution launched mass production of shoes on a large scale.
+The Industrial Revolution launched the mass production of shoes on a large scale.

 The shoes became cheap and accessible to the public.